 REFORM AND COUNTER-REFORMATION

 Radical Protestant reform began only with the accession of the bookish boy-king Edward VI (r.1547–53), himself an enthusiastic Protestant.
 Despite a West Country rising against the new Protestant Book of Common Prayer (1549), reform intensified under Edward’s Lord Protector, the ambitious Duke of Northumberland.

 A mortally ill Edward bequeathed the Crown to Northumberland’s teenage daughter-in-law, Lady Jane Grey, a great-granddaughter of Henry VII.
-But she ‘reigned’ for only nine days before being ousted by a tide of enthusiasm for the legitimate heir, Mary I (r.1553–8).
+But she reigned for only nine days before being ousted by a tide of enthusiasm for the legitimate heir, Mary I (r.1553–8).

 Elizabeth I (r.1558–1603) was among the most astute and successful of all English monarchs.
-Resisting demands to marry – even her favourite, Robert Dudley, Earl of Leicester – she assiduously cultivated her image as Gloriana, a ‘Virgin Queen’ wedded to an increasingly prosperous England.
+She resisted demands to marry and she assiduously cultivated her image as Gloriana, a Virgin Queen wedded not to a man, but to an increasingly prosperous England.